Activity

 The activity involves using micro:bit CreateAI to train a machine learning model to recognize specific movements when engaged in a physical activity (i.e. dribbling or shooting when playing basketball, shooting or passing a puck in hockey, spins or jumps while dancing).
 Learners will then use the machine learning model to develop a prototype SmartCoach to support building technique, accuracy, teamwork, etc.

-If you are unfamiliar or new to micro:bits and Microsoft MakeCode, please email COE@gnb.ca for support with learning more or accessing micro:bits and its accessories.
+If you are a New Brunswick teacher who is unfamiliar or new to micro:bits and Microsoft MakeCode, please email COE@gnb.ca for support with learning more or accessing micro:bits and its accessories.
 You may also want to explore this asynchronous course on the New Brunswick PLHub: Introduction to Micro:Bits

 NB Curricular Connections